Aysén Region: Economy

 The primary sector dominates in the regional economy, which focuses on the exploitation and processing of marine, mining, forestry, and animal resources.
 Aquaculture is also an important activity and the region contributes 80% of Chile's salmon output.

 The archipelago and fjord region in the west is primarily oriented towards the exploitation and cultivation of marine resources.
 Since the 1980s, the extraction of sea urchins and locos have featured prominently in the economy of Guaitecas Archipelago.
 In 1985 the discovery of merluza fishing grounds in Moraleda Channel sparkled a fishing boom.
 In the 1990s, salmon aquaculture became an important economic activity and has remained so.

 An industrial park, devoted mainly to producing frozen and, to a lesser extent, canned, products has developed around Puerto Chacabuco, Puerto Aisén, and Puerto Cisnes.

-Although mining, based on polymetallic deposits of zinc, gold, and silver, makes a small contribution to Chile's total mining GDP, it is significant in regional exports.
+Although mining in the region, based on polymetallic deposits of zinc, gold, and silver, makes a small contribution to Chile's total mining GDP, it is significant in regional exports.
+A 1996 study found that the mining potential of the continental part of the region rely on small skarn deposits and epithermal gold while noticing that the metamorphic basement had some potential for mineral exploration given that it was poorly known.

 Exploitation of forests and the production of yard timber, plywood, and panels for furniture is mostly geared to export markets.
 Animal husbandry focuses on beef cattle, sheep, and sheep's wool, part of which is exported.

+The region contains about 15,240 ha of Sphagnum bogs, and since an exploitation boom in the 2010s extraction of Sphagnum in Chile is regulated by law since 2018.
+Due to shortcomings of the 2018 law a 2024 law establish that harvesting of Sphagnum can only be done with land-management plans approved by Servicio Agrícola y Ganadero.

+The commune that concentrates most of the region's Sphagnum bogs —28.5%— is O'Higgins.
+Given Sphagnum’s property to absorb excess water and release it during dry months overexploitation of Sphagnum may threaten the water supply in the archipelagoes of Aysén Region.